harrybrwn/harrybrwn.github.io/content/goals-2023.md

 incorporate it into my [habit philosophy](/blog/Building-Habits).

 One strategy that might work for me is to learn one recipe at a time.
-This hinges on my willingness to eat the thing meal for a week strait which I don't think will be a problem but I'm not sure how long I can maintain that as I mature.
+This hinges on my willingness to eat the same meal for a week straight which I don't think will be a problem but I'm not sure how long I can maintain that as I mature.